All Episodes

 I'm sure some Republican solar energy firms got some money, right?

-No, no, I'm wrong about that.
+No, I'm wrong about that.

-That actually uh didn't happen.
+That actually didn't happen.

 And here's ABC News.

-And this is from state controlled media.
+And this is from state-controlled media.

-This is a lengthy in-depth look at the back scratching money laundering scheme between Obama and his fundraisers and the companies the fundraisers invest in.
+This is a lengthy, in-depth look at the back-scratching money laundering scheme between Obama and his fundraisers and the companies the fundraisers invest in.

-These people donate to Obama, these slush funds are set up for the solar energy company so they can be paid back, and then they oftentimes end up working for the regime to boot.
+These slush funds are set up for the solar energy company so they can be paid back.

 Now, this ABC piece is significant.

-Random act of journalism, though it may be, this ABC Post uh piece exposes corruption in a corrupt theology.
+Random act of journalism, though it may be, this ABC Post piece exposes corruption in a corrupt theology.

 Wacko environmentalism.